kubernetes/kops/docs/tutorial/working-with-instancegroups.md

 # Managinging Instance Groups

 kOps has the concept of "instance groups", which are a group of similar machines.
-On AWS, they map to an AutoScalingGroup.
+On AWS, they map to an Auto Scaling group.

 By default, a cluster has:

 * An instance group called `nodes` spanning all the zones; these instances are your workers.
 * One instance group for each master zone, called `master-<zone>` (e.g. `master-us-east-1c`).
 These normally have minimum size and maximum size = 1, so they will run a single instance.
 We do this so that the cloud will always relaunch masters, even if everything is terminated at once.
 We have an instance group per zone because we need to force the cloud to run an instance in every zone, so we can mount the master volumes - we cannot do that across zones.